 I visit other universities and do workshops for researchers of all ages and stages…

-Note: I do not offer an individualised thesis coaching or proofreading service.
+I do not offer an individualised thesis coaching or proofreading service.
 If you need this kind of help, please look at the Recommended page for trusted suppliers.
+People often ask me about how to start their own Shut up and Write group – find out more on the official shut up and write page here.

 Academic writing workshops